AriHanan/Textify/README.md

 # License
 This software and library are available under the MIT license.

-See LICENSE.md for the license itself.
+See <a href="https://github.com/AriHanan/Textify/blob/master/LICENSE.md">LICENSE.md</a> for the license itself.

 # Author
 made by the very bored developer <a href="https://github.com/AriHanan">Ari Hanan</a>.